Efficient Learning of Locomotion Skills through the Discovery of Diverse Environmental Trajectory Generator Priors: EXPERIMENTS

 Lastly, but also most importantly, we can observe that \algoname~performs slightly better or very similarly to \cmaespmtgvtwo~ despite requiring five times less samples.
 This demonstrates that EETG can learn locomotion skills efficiently across a diversity of environments as good or better than a complete set of independently trained policies and TGs.
 We hypothesize that this is due to the goal switching phenomena and the availability of useful stepping stones in QD algorithms that we use in \algoname.
 This also corresponds to observations in literature where it was shown that learning occurs more efficiently through the process of goal switching across a diversity of tasks in comparison to the more brute force goal directed optimization~\cite{lehman2010efficiently, woolley2011deleterious}.

-One additional observation is that \algoname~and the baselines perform worse on the balance beam environment.
-This can be explained by the fact that our robot is blind and only considers pro-prioception while this environment can easily result in catastrophic failure (i.e falling off) and would require vision information to correct behaviors.
-This is in contrast to the other three environments in which pro-prioception can be used to react effectively.
+One additional observation is that all algorithms (including \algoname) perform badly on the balance beam environment.
+This can be explained by the fact that our robot is blind and only considers proprioception while this environment can easily result in catastrophic failure (i.e falling off) and would require vision information to correct behaviors.
+This is in contrast to the other three environments in which proprioception can be used to react effectively.